intltechventures/Lab.AI/Citations.md

-## Governance and Oversight Organizations
+## Safety, Governance, Regulations, and Oversight Organizations

 - The Midas Project
   + "The Midas Project is a watchdog collective of activists taking action to ensure that AI technology benefits everyone."